rohitkumarankam/rohitkumarankam.com-archive/themes/blist/README.md

 ```

 Then visit `http://localhost:1313/` in your browser to view the example site.

+## Configuring theme to a hugo website

+1. Copy `package.json` and `package-lock.json` to the root folder of your the website
+2. Run `npm install` to install required packages for theme
+3. Run `npm i -g postcss-cli` to use PostCSS with Hugo build
+4. Set `theme = 'blist'` in config.toml
+5. Run `npm start` to start your local server

+Make sure to commit the above changes to your repository.

 When deploying to services like Netlify or Vercel, use the following command for building your site: